**GENERAL REWRITE – PLEASE READ CAREFULLY**

-1. One sample per mix design per product type (block type) per every three year or when the producer request for mix design change.
-The District Materials Engineer shall receive the test result no later than 15th December of the third year.
+1. One sample per mix design per product type (block type) per every three years or when the producer requests a mix design change.
+The District Materials Engineer shall receive the test result no later than December 15th of the third year.

 2. Sample size shall be a minimum of eight whole units per mix design.
 NOTE: Wall units and cap units are considered separate block types.

-G. A minimum of three units shall be samples and tested per project for comprehensive strength and absorption.
+C. A minimum of three units shall be sampled and tested per project for comprehensive strength and absorption.
 These units will be sampled at the producer’s plant and will be used for quality control.
 Failure to meet the specified requirements may result in the rejection of that lot of units.

-The materials itemized in this shipment are certified to be in compliance with the applicable ASTM and the Iowa Department of Transportation Plans and Specifications.
+The materials itemized in this shipment are certified to be in compliance with the applicable ASTM and the Iowa Department of Transportation Plans, Specifications and IMs.

 Authorized Signature & Date

 One copy of the above-described documents shall be forwarded to the Project Engineer on the day the item(s) are delivered to the project and one copy shall be sent to the respective District Materials Engineer.

 The fabricator shall also provide summary quantity documentation, as shown in Appendix B of IM 445 to the District Materials Office responsible for the project and the project engineer at the completion of the shipments to the project.
 A designated or responsible company representative shall sign the certification statement on the summary documentation.